-- Fill in the Username field with the name of the user under which the Robot runs.
+The name of the user under which the Robot runs.

-- In the Password and Confirm Password fields type the password that belongs to the user under which the Robot runs.
+Type the password that belongs to the user under which the Robot runs.

 After performing the steps above, you have to provision the Robot in Orchestrator.
 As you are now using CyberArk® to store your passwords, please note that in the Provision Robot window, you no longer have to add the password.
 However, the user is still mandatory.

 When provisioning the Robot in Orchestrator, add the username as you normally would:

 - for local users - the actual username, such as

 - for domain users - the username and domain it runs under, in the